levi0206/lerblog/content/posts/basics.md

 )
 ```

-In practice, one can implement the neural network with different tricks: adjusting the depth (number of layers) of neural network or width (number of neurons) of a layer, using dropout [1], using batch normalization [9], or even choosing another activation function if needed.
+In practice, one can implement the neural network with different tricks: adjusting the depth, number of layers, of neural network or width, number of neurons, of a layer, using dropout [1], using batch normalization [9], or even choosing another activation function if needed.

 ```python